DISCOVER TASTE OF JAPAN

 Fine meat texture and excellent firmness

 Kobe beef is renowned for its fine, delicate meat has a high degree of fat marbling that melts at low temperatures, together with tender fibres and its own uniquely refined sweetness and aroma.

-From a historical perspective, it all began when the port of Kobe was opened to foreign trade in 1868.
+From a historical perspective, it all began when the Japanese government opened the port of Kobe for foreign trade in 1868.
 Kobe soon became a cosmopolitan town with many foreigners arriving from abroad and settling there.
 It's said that Tajima cattle were first eaten in Kobe by an Englishman who persuaded some farmers to give him a cow that had been used for various agricultural tasks.
 He was reportedly so impressed with the quality of the meat that he insisted on more, and soon foreign ships entering the port of Kobe began requesting deliveries of cattle and beef.
 The beef became known as "Kobe Beef", and today it remains a highly sought-after delicacy, enjoyed by countless American politicians, Hollywood stars, international royals, and other celebrities when they visit Japan.